 Solution 6: Downgrade iOS 9.3 to iOS 9.2.1

-After trying all the solutions above, if you still fail to open links in Safari, Messages and Mail on your iPhone iPad, and this has seriously influenced your life and work, you can choose to downgrade to iOS 9.2.1.
-After all, Apple is still signing the iOS 9.2.1, and you can get a way to restore to the last iOS version.
+After trying all the solutions above, if you still fail to open links in Safari, Messages, and Mail on your iPhone iPad, and this has seriously influenced your life and work, you can choose to downgrade to iOS 9.2.1.
+After all, Apple is still signing the iOS 9.2.1, and you can get a way to restore it to the last iOS version.

 If you have a 9.7-inch iPad Pro and you haven’t yet updated to iOS 9.3.2, you might want to do it later.
 Some iPad Pro users are suffering an “Error 56” message when upgrading, and finding their devices bricked.
 Apple has admitted this bug:

 “We’re looking into a small number of reports that some iPad units are receiving an error when updating the software.
 Those unable to restore their device through iTunes should contact Apple support.”